-as # a) The Institutional Members shall be such medical cound clusively for educational, scientific, and charitable purces time elect at an annual meeting by the affirmative votes or post of three-fourths of the country of three-fourths of the country of three-fourths.

-orpon of three-fourths of the Institutional Members present.
-The first Institutional Members shall be those medical schools ons members which were on January 1, 1955, Institutional of the Called the Association of American Medical Colleges.

-ght b) Standards.
-Each institutional member shall conor at duct its educational program in conformity with the shall following standards of admission and curriculum:
+as th a) The Institutional Members shall be such medical call schools and colleges of the United States, operated exjound clusively for educational, scientific, and charitable purof # Doses, as the Institutional Members shall from time to acts time elect at an annual meeting by the affirmative votes prport of three-fourths of the Institutional Members present.
+The first Institutional Members shall be those medical schools onst and colleges which were on January 1, 1955, Institutional 1 of Central of an unincorporated voluntary association Lassociation of American Medical Colleges. ght 1 b) Standards.
+Each institutional member shall conor of duct its educational program in conformity with the sha following standards of admission and curriculum: n tin or th for admission to medical school after only two years of collegiate work.
+In all instances, the final judgment as stic to the admissibility of those superior students will rest on with the individual medical school; or om [₩]